 Choosing a color for new decking involves more than just personal preference.
 Other considerations include the colors of a house façade, the amount of sun exposure the new decking will receive, and how the outdoor space will be used.
 The type of decking is also important.
 Homeowners with wood decking may choose to go with a bolder stain or paint color knowing they can always repaint.
 Those using composite decking, however, may want a color that is more neutral, as it will remain throughout the lifetime of this long-lasting decking material.
+Archadeck of Raleigh-Durham is a professional composite deck builder See our composite deck gallery for some of our work.

 Whether you are planning to re-stain or re-paint an existing deck or you are planning for a new one, here are several factors to consider when making you are selecting a color for your new decking.